craigmulligan/website/_posts/chat.md

 Last week [flowdock](http://status.flowdock.com/) a popular chat software for startups went down for a non-insignificant amount of time (over a day).
 It's users obviously politely expressed their disappointment on twitter.
 It got me thinking why haven't those users alreaady moved to a new platform.

 Flowdock has been stagant for years, they don't even have dark-mode 😱.
 The reality is that there aren't many better alternatives.
-Flowdock has a powerful threading model that no one else has replicated.
+Flowdock has a great threading implementation that for some reason no product manager has copied.

 I haven't used all platforms out there but I'd choose flowdock over slack anyday even with their reliability track record.
-This is only because it mostly encourages you to reply in thread, and because of threads it's easy to asynchronously read conversations, with slack found that I had to read things in realtime and I couldn't easily go back, find & follow a conversation.
+This is only because it mostly encourages you to reply in thread, and because with threads it's easy to asynchronously read conversations.
+With slack found that I had to read things in realtime and I couldn't easily go back, find & follow a conversation.

 At my previous job we used slack, and most of the team only had experience with email for work coms.
-It was a shit show, you'd constantly have to explain to new employees how to use slack productively. `@noob please reply in thread`, `@noob wrong channel`, `@noob please only @me if it's an emergency`.
+It was a shit show, you'd constantly have to explain to new employees how to use slack effectively. `@noob please reply in thread.`, `@noob wrong channel.`, `@noob please only @me if it\'s an emergency.`... sound familiar?

 Why don't these apps encourage or better yet enforce best practices?
-Below I've outlined some best practices I've learnt along the way and how software could guide the use to do the right thing.
+Below I've outlined some good practices I've learnt along the way and how software could guide the use to do the right thing.

-#### Best practices:
+<h4 class="mb-8 text-4xl font-bold tracking-tighter leading-tight">Best practices:</h4>

 1. **Always chat in-thread.** - This is particularly important in busy channels when you have concurrent conversations.
 Most chat systems have support for this with varying capabilities.
 I know in slack, people are constantly forgetting and instead replying out of thread making it really hard to follow conversations if you are reading them later and often threads are split with half the team replying in thread an the other half directly in the channel.